Audrey's vast background as an international vocal teacher and author gives us important tips for keeping our voices polyp free.

-- Now, lower the book very slowly until the belly returns to its natural flat position.
-By lowering the book slowly, you are matching what happens as you sing.
+- Lower the book very slowly until the belly returns to its natural flat position.
+By reducing the book gradually, you are matching what happens as you sing.
 Your air must be measured carefully to prevent running out of air too soon.
-Your goal is to control the amount of air your release so that you have enough to finish the phrase of lyrics.
+Your goal is to control the amount of air your release to have enough to finish the phrase of lyrics.

 - Repeat this exercise several times, using a hissing sound as you release your air while lowering the book.

-- Variations on this exercise would be to replace the hissing sound with a singing tone on an easy pitch.
+- This exercise would replace the hissing sound with a singing tone on an easy pitch.
 You will soon see how you are learning to control the amount of air you emit during exhalation.

-- Breathe through your nose and mouth simultaneously.
+- Breathe through your nose and exhale through your mouth.

-When you have mastered the belly breath on the floor, try the same exercise in a standing position.
+Try the same exercise in a standing position when you have mastered the belly breath on the floor.
 Because you won't have a book resting on the abdominal wall, place your hand where the book was positioned in the floor exercise.
-Feel for the expansion around the waist and lower ribcage area.
+Feel for the expansion around the waist and lower rib cage area.

-Lastly, don't forget to always keep your shoulders absolutely still during inhalation.
+Lastly, don't forget to always keep your shoulders still during inhalation.